 • Riding on a steam locomotive

-An increasing number of murals are painted every year during the Bump Festival in Beltline.
-If you’re a fan of colours as much as me, this is a real treat.
+An increasing number of murals are painted yearly during the Beltline Bump Festival.
+This is a real treat if you’re a fan of colours as much as I am.
 My favourites are:

 • Blackfoot singer at 1232 17th Avenue SW